ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 # Bare metal server options
 {: #about-bm}
-Your {{site.data.keyword.baremetal_short}} is an hourly or monthly, single-tenant server that is dedicated to you; it is not shared in any part, including server resources, with other customers.
+Your {{site.data.keyword.cloud}} bare metal server is an hourly or monthly, single-tenant server that is dedicated to you.
+Your server isn't shared in any part, including server resources, with other customers.
 You manage your server, which is provisioned without a hypervisor, and deployed in one or more data centers.
 Multiple {{site.data.keyword.baremetal_short}} can communicate on the {{site.data.keyword.cloud_notm}} virtual private network as if stationed on the same rack.

 ## Servers for every workload
 {: #servers-every-need}

 {{site.data.keyword.cloud_notm}} has {{site.data.keyword.baremetal_short}} to fit every workload.
-For more information, see [Bare Metal Servers](https://www.ibm.com/cloud/bare-metal-servers){: external}
+For more information, see [Bare metal servers](https://www.ibm.com/cloud/bare-metal-servers){:external}

 ### Fast provisioning servers
 {: #Popular-bm}